OpenFACADES: An Open Framework for Architectural Caption and Attribute Data Enrichment via Street View Imagery: Results

 \subsection{Street-level building dataset}

-The building dataset is established using panoramic images sourced from Mapillary\footnote{\url{https://www.mapillary.com}}.
-We manually select cities that have a sufficient number of panoramic images available through the Mapillary online interface, and that also have a considerable amount of objective building attributes openly in OSM.
-Ultimately, seven cities from three continents are chosen, including Amsterdam, Berlin, Helsinki, San Francisco, Washington D.C., Houston and Manila, balancing the dataset across both selection aspects.
-Among them, Helsinki is selected due to its rich availability of building material data from the Buildings in Helsinki data\footnote{\url{https://hri.fi/data/en_GB/dataset/helsingin-rakennukset}}, while Amsterdam provides diverse data on building age, to add sufficient data on according aspects.

-The metadata for panoramic SVIs is first downloaded within the defined city boundaries using the Mapillary Python Software Development Kit\footnote{\url{https://github.com/mapillary/mapillary-python-sdk}}, while building data is retrieved using OSMnx~\citep{boeing2017osmnx}.
-Subsequently, the data undergoes the process described in Section~\ref{method_1} to calculate the angle of view, evaluate observation quality, and identify candidate images.
-These selected images are then utilized for building detection, image reprojection, and filtering, as detailed in Section~\ref{method_2}, resulting in a collection of individual building images for each city.
-Table~\ref{tb_num_bd} provides a detailed breakdown of the number of buildings, SVI images retrieved, individual buildings detected with associated images, and the ratio of completeness for each city.
+Table~\ref{tb_num_bd} provides a detailed breakdown of the number of buildings and SVI images retrieved, individual buildings detected with associated images, and the ratio of completeness for each city.
 While completeness varies among cities due to differences in the availability and quality of Mapillary images uploaded for specific locations, around 50\% of buildings in city centers can be observed and analyzed.

-As discussed in Section~\ref{method_3}, building images with available attributes are sampled to construct a class-sufficient dataset for model development, resulting in a total of 30,180 images.
-Figure~\ref{fig_cat_num} illustrates the distribution of images across relevant categories for each attribute, comprising 17,530 images for building type, 2,871 for surface material, 7,228 for floors, and 5,927 for age.
-The dataset is divided into training, validation, and test sets in a 6:1:3 ratio.
-For the training and test sets, ChatGPT-4o is employed to generate multi-attribute Q\&A and captioning labels, enriching the dataset with additional descriptive annotations for both training and benchmarking.
-To comprehensively capture ambiguous architectural features, we also obtain an alternative classifier by using the prompts ``alternate\_building\_type'' and ``alternate\_surface\_material'', which represent the top-two predictions of the MLLMs.
+As discussed in Section~\ref{method_3}, building images with available attributes are sampled to construct a class-sufficient dataset for model development, resulting in a total of 31,180 images.
+Figure~\ref{fig_cat_num} illustrates the distribution of images across categories for each attribute, comprising 17,530 images for building type, 2,871 for surface material, 7,228 for floors, and 5,927 for age.